 I once said that I like tomatoes because they complicate our understanding of what a fruit is.
-I think this to be most of our life--agitating and, subsequently, defying assumptions.
+I think this to be most of my life's work--agitating and, subsequently, defying assumptions.

 While I wary of tying my work to a too- tight description, it is preoccupied mostly with moments that reveal these complexities.
 Concerning itself also with intersections of historical and socio-cultural structures that might manifest within identity.
 Mediums such as poetry, creative non-fiction and fiction are podiums of this work, yet concept-based project work and creative direction are 'newcomer' explorations.

-I seek for my work to exist simultaneously as an outward form of introspection and a tool for [self] advocacy.
-In my continued growth as a writer, I seek also to heed the voice of my work that screams for my skin to break in defiance--like that of a tomato.
+I seek for my work to exist simultaneously, as an outward form of introspection and a tool for [self] advocacy.
+In my continued growth as a writer and creative, I seek also to heed the voice of my work that screams for my skin to break in defiance--like that of a tomato.

-For freelance commissions or general inquiries, please email at firstname.lastname@example.org.
+For writing,editing, or copywriting services, commissions, readings or general inquiries, please email at firstname.lastname@example.org

 For more on my work as a writing professional visit ilovecreatives